Admission and Matriculation

 Readmission

-A formal request for readmission to The Graduate School is required whenever a student fails to register for a regular (fall/spring) semester or withdraws during a semester for any reason—whether the student had an approved leave of absence, withdrew during the semester, or simply did not register.
-To resume their studies, such students must submit an Application for Readmission
+A formal request for readmission to The Graduate School is required whenever a student fails to register for a regular (fall/spring) semester without being approved for a leave of absence—whether the student withdrew during the semester or simply did not register.
+To resume their studies, such students must submit an Application for Readmissionpdf icon according to the following deadlines:

 Readmission after a long absence is not automatic and will be reviewed carefully by the academic program prior to making a recommendation to The Graduate School.

-If a student is not registered for as long as two academic years, a new immunization record and Medical History Form
+If a student is not registered for as long as two academic years, a new immunization record and Medical History Formnew window icon must also be submitted to Campus Health Services to avoid future registration cancellation.

 Reapplication

-An individual must formally apply for new admission (Admission Application
+An individual must formally apply for new admission (Admission Application, application fee, academic program admission requirements, etc.) in the following circumstances:

 Faculty as Students